Samantha Irvin: Musical career

 From 2011 to 2015, Johnson performed as the lead female vocalist on the Michael Jackson tribute show Thriller – Live.
 In 2015, she appeared on season 10 of America's Got Talent, auditioning with "(You Make Me Feel Like) A Natural Woman" by Aretha Franklin; she was eliminated in the semi-finals.
 Later that year, she starred in a show titled "Home" in the Zeiterion Performing Arts Center in New Bedford in which she sang, whistled, danced, told stories, and played the flute; her five siblings all appeared in the show.
 In 2016, she released an EP, 27Underground, including the debut single "Jump High"; her siblings provided backing vocals.
 In the same year, she portrayed Betty Rizzo in a production of Grease staged in the New Bedford Festival Theatre.
 In 2020, Johnson appeared on I Can See Your Voice on FOX, playing the flute and singing "Good as Hell" by Lizzo.
 After relocating to Las Vegas, she appeared in productions including Vegas!
 The Show (portraying Gladys Knight and Tina Turner).
-In February 2025, after having departed WWE to refocus on her musical career, Johnson adopted the stage name "Samantha The Bomb" and announced the release of a single, Make Me.
+In February 2025, after having departed WWE to refocus on her musical career, Johnson adopted the stage name "Samantha The Bomb" and announced the release of a single, "Make Me".

 Professional wrestling career

-Irvin (center) performing at SummerSlam 2024.

 Johnson was introduced to the professional wrestling promotion WWE by WWE Hall of Famer Mark Henry.
 She originally auditioned at the WWE Performance Center to be a wrestler, but was unsuccessful.
 In April 2021, she was hired by WWE as the ring announcer for WWE 205 Live on Peacock.
 She adopted the ring name "Samantha Irvin".
 Irvin went on to serve as a ring announcer for WWE NXT on the USA Network.
 In January 2022, she was promoted to being the ring announcer for WWE SmackDown on FOX.
 In May 2023, she moved to being the ring announcer for WWE Raw on the USA Network.
 At WrestleMania XL in April 2024, Irvin introduced 14 matches; her performance garnered praise from veteran announcer Michael Buffer.
 In October 2024, Irvin announced her departure from WWE.
 In a February 2025 interview, she stated "my wrestling career has barely even begun".